Codecademy/docs/content/git/concepts/add/add.md

 The file now appears in green when running `git status`, indicating that it is staged and will be saved with the next commit.

-There are many extentions to the `git add` command such as:
+There are many extensions to the `git add` command such as:

 - `-n`: Where the file will not be added to the staging area but will show whether or not the file exists and/or if it will be ignored.
 - `-f`: Which stages all files including those which are ignored.
 - `.` : Which stages all the files in the current directory.
-(On the command line, the use of `.` references the directory a user is currently in.)
+On the command line, it references the current directory.
 - `-A`: Which stages all the files in the current directory as well as subdirectories.